Pro-Palestinian protest in Amsterdam turns violent after student rally halted | Education

 - Netherlands

-Police clashed with pro-Palestinian protesters as thousands marched in the Dutch capital on Tuesday, a day after riot police violently broke up an encampment at Amsterdam University.
+Local police clashed with pro-Palestinian protesters in the Dutch capital on Tuesday, a day after riot police violently broke up an encampment at Amsterdam University.
+Police officers were seen using batons against protesters who tried to block the roads around the university's premises and who tried to head towards the nearby Holocaust Monument.

-Police were seen using batons against protesters to prevent them from marching past the nearby Holocaust Monument on their way to Amsterdam city centre.
-When protesters arrived at a central Amsterdam University location, protesters barricaded the narrow canal-facing road in front of the university buildings.

-Earlier in the day a crowd of several hundred had gathered, chanting slogans against the war in Gaza and denouncing Israel’s ongoing military operations.
+Earlier a crowd of several hundred had gathered, chanting slogans against the war in Gaza and denouncing Israel’s ongoing military operations.
 "Free, Free Palestine!", protesters shouted.
 "The people united will never be defeated."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)